NgocAnhVu1418/Financial-report-dashboard/README.md

 ---

-# Project Objective
+# 🎯 Project Objective

-The primary objective of this project is to perform a **fundamental valuation analysis** of an ASX-listed company through:
+The objective of this project is to perform a fundamental valuation analysis of an ASX-listed company by combining financial analysis, industry research, and financial modelling.

-- Financial statement analysis
+The analysis focuses on:

+- Interpreting financial statements
 - Industry and strategic analysis
 - Forecasting financial performance
 - Estimating cost of capital